-Harassment
+- Harassment

-Harassment means a course of vexatious comments or actions that are known, or ought reasonably to be known, to be unwelcome.
+- Harassment means a course of vexatious comments or actions that are known, or ought reasonably to be known, to be unwelcome.
 It can involve words or actions that are known or should be known to be offensive, embarrassing, humiliating, demeaning or unwelcome.

+- ii.
 Harassment can include such conduct as demands or threats, gestures, innuendo, remarks, jokes or slurs, displays of offensive material, comments about a person's body, attire, habits, customs or mannerisms.

-Harassment can occur based on any of the protected grounds of discrimination.
+- Harassment can occur based on any of the protected grounds of discrimination.
 However, harassment can also occur when not based on any protected grounds of discrimination.

-Both forms of harassment are prohibited and more information about the Town's harassment policy and program can be found at Schedule C. Any complaint of harassment, including those based on a prohibited ground of discrimination, should be made and will be addressed in accordance with the procedures set out in Schedule C.
+Both forms of harassment are prohibited and more information about the Town's harassment policy and program can be found in Schedule C - Workplace Violence and Harassment PreventionSchedule Charassment, including those based on a prohibited ground of discrimination, should be made and will be addressed in accordance with the procedures set out in Schedule C.

-Poisoned environment
+- Poisoned environment

+- i.
 A poisoned environment is created by comments or conduct that contributes to a discriminatory work environment.
 The comments or conduct need not be directed at a specific person, and may be from any person, regardless of position or status.
 A single serious comment or action may create a poisoned environment.

-Supervisor
+- Supervisor

+- i.
 Any person in a position of authority.

-C. PHYSICAL AND SEXUAL ASSAULT
+- Physical and Sexual Assault

+- i.
 As defined by the Criminal Code.

-D. SUPERVISOR'S INVOLVEMENT
+- Supervisor's Involvement

+- i.
 A supervisor responding to an informal complaint should consult the Director of Human Resources and/or advisors before handling an issue.

-E. ACCOMMODATION
+- Accommodation

-Where an employee faces a barrier to performing their job duties based on a protected ground, the Town will work with the employee to determine their needs and to assess how reasonable accommodation may be provided in accordance to relevant legislation.

-If an employee requires workplace accommodation related to a protected ground, the employee should first speak with their supervisor about the requested accommodation, and if necessary, the employee may address the requested accommodation with the Director of Human Resources.
+- i.
+Where an employee faces a barrier to performing their job duties based on a protected ground, the Town will work with the employee to determine their needs and to assess how reasonable accommodation may be provided in accordance to relevant legislation. - ii.
+If an employee requires workplace accommodation related to a protected ground, the employee should first speak with their supervisor about the requested accommodation, and if necessary, the employee may address the requested accommodation with the Director of Human Resources. - iii.
 An employee may be asked to provide supporting documentation related to such a request.
-Each request will be considered by the Town on a case by case basis and in consultation with the employee making the request.
+Each request will be considered by the Town on a case-by-case basis and in consultation with the employee making the request.
 Accommodation requests made under the Accessibility for Ontarians with Disability Act, 2005 will follow the Town's Individual Accommodation procedure.